-A strike is, in accordance with the Portuguese Constitution, a worker’s inalienable right.
+A strike is, in accordance with the Portuguese Constitution, a employee’s inalienable right.

-The decision to strike is, normally, made by Unions.
+The decision to strike is, usually, made by Unions.

 Nevertheless, the employees’ assemblies may decide to strike, as long as: